Andrewtanui/0x1chatapp/README.md

 Before you begin, ensure you have met the following requirements:

-- Python installed (version x.x.x)
+- Python installed (version 3.12.1)
 - SQLite or another relational database system
 - Pipenv installed (for dependency management)